What Does a Proposal Writer Do?

 - Work with other team members, such as a project manager, proposal manager, documentation specialist, and subject matter experts for niche-specific proposals

-- Promote the proposal when it's completed, including marketing materials, social media posts, blogging about the company or product being proposed.
+- Once complete, promote the proposal with marketing materials, social posts, and blogging about the company or product.

-- Review feedback on their proposals for improvement opportunities.
-This includes things such as typos, unclear language, formatting errors, etc.
+- Review feedback on improvement opportunities.
+This includes typos, unclear language, and formatting errors.

 Yes, proposal writers may also write grant proposals as grant writers.
 Comparative to grant writing, proposal writing is a related job.

-However, the skills required for a grant proposal are different from other types of proposal writing because the writer is looking out for what others want from them to be awarded funding.
+However, the skills required for a grant proposal are different from other types of proposal writing.
+The proposal writer is looking out for what others want to be awarded funding.

 What is the Difference Between a Proposal Writer Job and Contract Negotiation?

-The goal of both processes is to create agreements that satisfy all parties; however, there are some critical differences in approach and outcome.
+Both processes aim to create agreements that satisfy all parties; however, there are some critical differences in approach and outcome.

-Proposal writers are often responsible for crafting the initial offer, which can be subject to negotiation.
+Proposal writers are often responsible for crafting the initial offer, subject to negotiation.
 Therefore, proposal writing precedes contract negotiation in the business expansion and collaboration workflow.

 What Role Do Proposal Writers Play in Business Development?